MJStone587/Pokemon/README.md

   I used a lot of JavaScript, CSS, HTML, and of course the PokeAPI

 Details:
  This site is not setup accurately for mobile and therefore I would not recommend using on mobile devices.
-It is something I will eventually come back to and adjust.
-As of now dedicating the time for that while continuing to learn and prepare for a junior development role is not the best use of my time.
+It works on mobile but not as well as I'd like.
+Eventually I will come back to this but it's not currently the best use of my time.